Chris Jordan Media All-Star Radio Mentorship 2021 – 2022

 Chris said, “I got tired of waiting for stations around the country to step up and take full mentorship roles for our next generation of broadcasting practitioners.
 So, I made some calls, interviewed some candidates, and made this initiative happen.
 The radio industry is small in South Africa, but, it is also like a “clique”, which pushes away the growth of new talent

-We look at a lot of commercial stations who should be running training slots for well skilled community broadcasters, but instead automate those slots?
+We look at a lot of commercial stations that should be running training slots for well-skilled community broadcasters but instead automate those slots.

 It makes no sense.
 Whatever the semantics may be.

-This 12 month mentorship will allow the 3 rising stars to have access to the insights and guidance from the following:
+This 24-month mentorship will allow the 3 rising stars to have access to the insights and guidance from the following:

 Chris Jordan is an experienced media practitioner.
 Spending 20 years in the media industry, he has worked for commercial hit radio station 947, produced for international entertainment conglomerate Ryan Seacrest, presented on Harlem, New York’s SARFM, and managed at retail station Yebo Radio, and managed the conception of South African LGBTQ+ Online station GaySARadio.
 He also runs his own media training company, Chris Jordan Media, which has serviced stations like SMU FM, Alex FM, Lesotho’s MXXL FM, MCRS FM, and Pheli FM.
 Training aspiring media professionals for the past 10 years at Boston Media House, Chris also published his academic textbook “A Word on Radio ” and audiobook “Radio 1 on 1: 25 of the Most Asked Questions in Radio Broadcasting.
 For more information, visit www.chrisjordanmedia.net.